Go To The Dentist

 1. Write down the behaviors you are seeing, and try to look for patterns.

-• Is your child struggling with all personal hygiene tasks (washing/rinsing their hair, brushing teeth, cutting nails, toileting, etc.),?
+• Is your child struggling with all personal hygiene tasks (washing/rinsing their hair, brushing teeth, cutting nails, toileting, etc.)?
 They might have an overactive sensory system that is making these activities either feel painful, uncomfortable or alarming.
 An Occupational Therapist who specializes in Sensory Processing would be a great resource to help your child learn how to better process these types of sensations.

 • Does your child always seem to struggle to sit still for long periods?
 Try having your child run around, and do “heavy work” before the dentist so that their body is calm and better able to sit for longer periods.
 You could also consider adding breaks into the dentist appointment so that they only have to hold still for short periods and then they can take a lap around the office.
 You could use a timer, or a number of activities before they have to come back (“You can jump 10 times and then we will come back and sit down.”)